Ivan Pope: 3W and internet magazines

-After graduating from Goldsmiths College with a BA degree in Fine Art in 1990, Pope worked as an artist with Loophole Cinema for five years.
-The World Wide Web Newsletter (later 3W magazine) was created by Pope at Goldsmiths College Computer Centre early in 1993.
+After graduating from Goldsmiths College with a BA in Fine Art in 1990, Pope worked as an artist with Loophole Cinema for five years.
+The World Wide Web Newsletter (later 3W magazine) was created by Pope at the Goldsmiths College Computer Centre early in 1993.
 The magazine was conceived as a general information source to promote internet use.
-The name was taken from the World Wide Web project of Tim Berners-Lee and the first issue was published in late 1993, reporting at the time: "there are under 100 web servers in the world".
+Its name was taken from the World Wide Web project of Tim Berners-Lee, and the first issue was published in late 1993, reporting at the time that "there are under 100 web servers in the world".

-3W opened up many opportunities and Pope left Goldsmiths College to concentrate on web development work.
-Pope attended the first London Internet World exhibition in 1994 as an exhibitor with 3W magazine.
-He was hired by Time Out magazine in London to consult on their early web development.
+The success of 3W enabled Pope to leave Goldsmiths College and pursue web development full-time.
+In 1994, he exhibited 3W magazine in the inaugural London Internet World exhibition and was subsequently hired by Time Out magazine in London to provide consultancy on its early web development initiatives.

-During 1994 Pope was asked by Future Publishing to join the team working on the first consumer internet magazine, .net.
-He worked from the Bath offices of Future Publishing on the first issues as Assistant Editor and also wrote extensively for the magazine during the first year of its existence.
+Later that year, Pope joined Future Publishing to work on the launch of .net, the first consumer internet magazine.
+Based in Future Publishing's Bath offices, he served as Assistant Editor and contributed extensively to the magazine's content during its first year of publication.

 Cybercafe

-Pope was asked to curate an internet component for an arts symposium held at the Institute of Contemporary Arts in London in March 1994.
-Inspired by reports of a cafe with bulletin board access in the US, he coined the term cybercafe for a weekend in the ICA theatre as part of an art event called "Towards the Aesthetics of the Future".
-Placing internet access Apple Macs on the cafe style tables,Goodwins, Rupert (1994).
-"Computers: More theorists than you could shake a stick at: Rupert" Pope originated the concept of a internet cafe, although earlier internet-enabled cafés had existed.
+In March 1994, Pope was invited to curate an internet component for an arts symposium at the Institute of Contemporary Arts in London.
+Inspired by reports of a cafe in the United States that offered bulletin board access, he coined the term cybercafe for a weekend event held in the ICA theatre as part of the exhibition "Towards the Aesthetics of the Future".
+The event featured Apple Macs on cafe-style tables to provide public access to the internet.
+Pope is credited with originating the concept of an internet cafe, although earlier internet-enabled cafés had existed.

-Pope and internet artist Heath Bunting planned to open London's first cybercafe in 1994, although were beaten to it by Cyberia.
+Later in 1994, Pope and internet artist Heath Bunting planned to open London's first cybercafe, but were preempted by Cyberia.

-With Steve Bowbrick, Pope founded Webmedia, an early web development company whose first offices were in the basement of Cyberia.
-The aim of Webmedia was to professionalise the design and build of web sites, a process that did not exist at that time.
-Webmedia grew fast over the next two years, gaining early web accounts from the likes of Lloyds Bank and Lufthansa.
+Together with Steve Bowbrick, Pope founded Webmedia, an early web development company whose first offices were located in the basement of Cyberia.
+Webmedia aimed to professionalise the design and development of websites, a structured approach that was largely absent at the time.
+The company expanded rapidly over the next two years, securing early web accounts from clients such as Lloyds Bank and Lufthansa.